 I am not recommending you do this.

-If your warp snaps after just a simple pull from you then either you will have to be very careful about the tension you put it under while weaving or be prepared to fix a lot of broken warps.
+If your yarn is not strong enough to be warp, but you use it anyway, then either you will have to be very careful about the tension you put it under while weaving or be prepared to fix a lot of broken warps.

 No one wants that.